EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Background

-Different substitution models could be generated depending on the constraints placed on the set of parameters \(\psi = \{\rho\), \(\pi\}\).
-The simplest model is JC69, having equal substitution rates and uniform relative frequencies \citep{jc1969}.
-The K80 defines uniform frequencies as JC69.
-However, it differentiates between the two types of substitution rates corresponding to transitions (\(\alpha = a = f\)) and transversions \(\beta = b = c = d = e\) \citep{kimura1980}.
+Several substitution models could be generated depending on the constraints placed on the set of parameters \(\psi = \{\rho\), \(\pi\}\).
+The simplest model is JC69 with equal substitution rates and uniform relative frequencies \citep{jc1969}.
+The K80 model defines uniform frequencies like JC69, but it differentiates between the two types of substitution rates corresponding to transitions (\(\alpha = a = f\)) and transversions \(\beta = b = c = d = e\) \citep{kimura1980}.
 Usually, K80 is parameterized by the transition/transversion rate ratio \(\kappa = \alpha/\beta\).
 Finally, the general time-reversible (GTR) model sets all the parameters \(\psi\) free \citep{tavare1986,yang1994}.